 October 2006 - The whole group enjoys a stimulating and fun weekend at the first-ever Frontiers in Biophysics retreat, organized by graduate students at SFU and UBC.
 Congratulations to group members and retreat organizing committee members Michelle Lee and Yi Deng on a job well done!

 August 2006 - Braden Brinkman receives one of the top prizes at the departmental poster session for summer students.

-April 2006 - Philip Johnson is the only Canadian participant selected to attend the OIST Workshop on Single Molecule Analysis
+April 2006 - Philip Johnson is the only Canadian participant selected to attend the OIST Workshop on Single Molecule Analysis, in Okinawa, Japan.

 March 2006 - Michelle Lee is awarded an NSERC CGS scholarship for her M.Sc. studies in Physics - congratulations, Michelle!